rudymatela/fitspec/black/README.md

 Suppose we want to write properties for the function sort, but we do not know where to start.
-We can use FitSpec to guide property generation.
+We can use FitSpec to guide property creation.

 We first import what is needed: